Which type of tube is appropriate for drawing a lipid profile?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The gold top serum tube is the appropriate choice for drawing a lipid profile because it contains a gel that aids in the separation of serum from the blood cells after centrifugation.
-This is essential for lipid profile testing, as accurate results require a clear serum sample without cellular contamination.
+The gold top serum tube is the appropriate choice for drawing a lipid profile because it contains a gel separator that allows for the separation of serum from the blood cells after the sample has been centrifuged.
+Lipid profiles typically require serum for analysis since they measure components like cholesterol and triglycerides, which are present in the liquid portion of the blood.

 Subscribe